AndrewLewis83/AnotherCalc/README.md

 ## Description:
 AnotherCalc is a basic calculator that also comes with a tip calculator.
 For an example of how to implement, check out LCARS_calc at https://github.com/AndrewLewis83/LCARS_calc

+## Installation

+*Note: You will need CocoaPods installed before you can complete the following instructions.
+Please visit https://guides.cocoapods.org/using/getting-started.html if you haven't done this yet.
+Also, for instructions for installing a CocoaPod in your project, go to: https://guides.cocoapods.org/using/using-cocoapods.html**

+To add AnotherCalc to your project, add the following line to your Podfile: pod 'AnotherCalc'

+Then, save the changes to the Podfile and from within the project directory, in the Terminal, run: pod install.

 ## Using in project UIViewController:

 ```swift